Security Assessment And Testing

 • Physical - focus on physical security controls

-• Offensive - By redteam - Pentester acts as attackers to identify and exploit
+• Offensive - By red team - Pentester acts as attacker to identify and exploit

-• Defensive - By blueteam - Focus on ability to defend against attacks and assses the effectiveness, so they can simulatee an attack and then see if they’re able to respond well.
+• Defensive - By blue team - Focus on ability to defend against attacks and assess the effectiveness; they can simulate an attack and then see if they’re able to respond well.

 • Integrated - Combines Offensive and Defensive